dotnet/AspNetCore.Docs/aspnetcore/fundamentals/error-handling.md

 ## Developer Exception Page

-The *Developer Exception Page* displays detailed information about request exceptions.
+The *Developer Exception Page* displays detailed information about unhandled request exceptions.
 The ASP.NET Core templates generate the following code:

 [!code-csharp[](error-handling/samples/5.x/ErrorHandlingSample/Startup.cs?name=snippet&highlight=3-6)]

 The preceding highlighted code enables the developer exception page when the app is running in the [Development environment](xref:fundamentals/environments).

-The templates place <xref:Microsoft.AspNetCore.Builder.DeveloperExceptionPageExtensions.UseDeveloperExceptionPage%2A> early in the middleware pipeline so that it can catch exceptions thrown in middleware that follows.
+The templates place <xref:Microsoft.AspNetCore.Builder.DeveloperExceptionPageExtensions.UseDeveloperExceptionPage%2A> early in the middleware pipeline so that it can catch unhandled exceptions thrown in middleware that follows.

 The preceding code enables the Developer Exception Page ***only*** when the app runs in the Development environment.
 Detailed exception information should not be displayed publicly when the app runs in the Production environment.
 For more information on configuring environments, see <xref:fundamentals/environments>.